 Build with the Mobile Authorization API

 To build with the Mobile Authorization API, the following must be true:

-You are using HTTPS.
-HTTPS is required for all production Square API calls.
+- You're using HTTPS - HTTPS is required for all production Square API calls.
 HTTP calls are only supported for developing and testing on localhost.

-You are using production credentials.
-The Mobile Authorization API is not supported in the Square sandbox.
+- You're using production credentials - The Mobile Authorization API isn't supported in the Square Sandbox.

-To use the steps in this guide you will need the following information:
+To use the steps in this topic, you need the following:

-An active location ID.
-Copy a valid Developer Account location ID from the Locations setting page of your Square application in the Developer Dashboard, or set the dashboard to Sandbox Settings mode and then copy a sandbox location ID.
+- An active location ID - Copy a valid developer account location ID from the Production mode Locations setting page of your Square application in the Developer Dashboard.

 Add code to use the location ID and OAuth token to request a mobile authorization code.
-The authorization service should return the mobile authorization code to the calling application but for the sake of this example, we will simply print it to the screen.
+The authorization service should return the mobile authorization code to the calling application but for the sake of this example, Square simply prints it to the screen.

 Mobile authorization codes are short lived and should be used immediately to authorize mobile solutions like the Reader SDK.
 Mobile authorization doesn't expire after a set amount of time.
 Authorization remains valid unless it's explicitly revoked (for example, by calling

 deauthorize in the Reader SDK) or the authorized application fails to take a payment within 90 days.